 Emotional boundaries in marriage are all about communication and expression.
-So, just go ahead and say “I can go to a party once a month but don’t force me to socialize more than that.
+And what do you say when setting emotional boundaries?
+Just go ahead and say “I can go to a party once a month but don’t force me to socialize more than that.
 I like to read instead.”
-Voicing your likes and dislikes to your partner is one of the examples of emotional boundaries and can save your relationship from a lot of turmoil.
+By voicing your likes and dislikes to your partner, you can have better emotional boundaries and hence save your relationship from a lot of turmoil.

 2. Delegate tasks and free yourself of misplaced guilt

 Kranti says, “Start the process of getting to know your own self.
 Only when you understand what you need can you set boundaries that ensure your emotional well-being.
 What is it that you want from life?
 What are your goals?
 What is your motivation?
 What do you actually need?
 You can only communicate your needs, once you know your needs.”
 And once you know, communicate your needs.
 Some examples of emotional boundaries could be:

 - Asking for space when you need your own time

 - Avoiding over-committing to plans